North Whitehall Township, Pennsylvania: Education

+Primary education

-The township, along with South Whitehall and Upper Macungie townships, is served by the Parkland School District.
-Ironton, Kernsville, and Schnecksville Elementary Schools are located in North Whitehall and its secondary students attend Orefield Middle School and Parkland High School.
+Along with South Whitehall and Upper Macungie townships, North Whitehall Township is served by the Parkland School District.
+Ironton, Kernsville, and Schnecksville Elementary Schools are located in North Whitehall Township.
+Secondary students attend Orefield Middle School in Orefield and Parkland High School in Allentown.

+Community college

 North Whitehall Township is also home to Lehigh Carbon Community College in Schnecksville.

 Transportation

 As of 2020, there were 159.25 mi of public roads in North Whitehall Township, of which 4.70 mi were maintained by the Pennsylvania Turnpike Commission (PTC), 37.84 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 116.71 mi were maintained by the township.

-Interstate 476 follows the Pennsylvania Turnpike's Northeast Extension along a northwest-southeast alignment across southern and western portions of North Whitehall Township, but the closest interchange is in neighboring South Whitehall Township.
+Interstate 476 follows the Pennsylvania Turnpike's Northeast Extension along a northwest–southeast alignment across southern and western portions of North Whitehall Township, but the closest interchange is in neighboring South Whitehall Township.
 Numbered highways providing local access include Pennsylvania Route 309, Pennsylvania Route 873, Pennsylvania Route 329, and Pennsylvania Route 145.
 Another thoroughfare is Mauch Chunk Road, which runs from PA 329 in Ballietsville into Allentown.
 LANta serves the township with bus route 325 along the Route 309/873 corridor.